-Once it's mixed, drink an 8-ounce glass every 10 to 20 minutes, until you have finished the entire 64 ounces of the solution.
+Once its mixed, drink an 8-ounce glass every 10 to 20 minutes, until you have finished half (32 ounces) of the solution.

-As you drink the mixture you may feel nauseous, or like you need to use the bathroom.
+As you drink the mixture, you may feel nauseous or like you need to use the bathroom.
 It's a good idea to stay close to your bathroom while you drink the mixture.
 If you do start to feel nauseous, stop drinking the prep solution for a while until the feeling passes, then resume.
 At this point, about 2 hours after you've started drinking the prep solution, you should have started having bowel movements.